tus/ietf-hackathon/README.md

 ### CLI program to test if a server conforms to the spec

 Implementing RUFH (or [tus][]) means re-implementing the same kind of end-to-end tests over and over again.
-To ensure compatability and interoperability between servers and clients, a tool for checking conformness to the protocol is helpful.
+To ensure compatibility and interoperability between servers and clients, a tool for checking conformity to the protocol is helpful.

 #### Solution